jefdaj/anondb/README.md

 How should signatures be used?
 Do they go in the predicates or separate?

-Better name? sigdb, anondb, witsec, secret turtle, he-said-she-said...
+Better name? sigdb, anondb, witsec, secret turtle, he-said-she-said, assert(ive)...

-Simpler example without 2fa?
+Simpler example: DMV verfies things itself first?

 Do queries have to be signed by the entities involved?